raulferrerdev/geeky-hugo-appcodify/exampleSite/content/blog/custom_codable_types.md

 draft: false
 ---

+## Working with JSON format in Swift

-We are going to see how we can encode and decode information in JSON format with our own keys, different from those that arrive in the JSON from a server.
+We are going to see how we can encode and decode information in **JSON format** with our own keys, different from those that arrive in the **JSON** from a server.
 For this we will use custom Codable types.

-In a previous publication we saw how to transform data in JSON format, which we had obtained from an external source (such as when making a request to a web service), into structures (struct) or classes (class) using the Codable protocol.
+In a previous publication we saw how to transform data in **JSON format**, which we had obtained from an external source (such as when making a request to a web service), into structures (*struct*) or classes (*class*) using the Codable protocol.

 In that publication, the properties of the structures or classes had the same name as the keys (keys) in the JSON.
-That is, if the key in the JSON was firstName, then the property of the structure associated with that value is also firstName:
+That is, if the key in the JSON was *firstName*, then the property of the structure associated with that value is also *firstName*:

 ```swift
 {